aupac/ember-aupac-cascading-select/README.md

 - `control.isLoading` - `true` when the current controls content is being loaded.
 - `control.isFirstControl` - `true` if the current control is the first one in the array.
 - `control.isLastControl` - `true` if the current control is the last one in the array.
-- `control.index` - The current array index of the control in the array.
+- `control.index` - the current array index of the control.

 ###Add the component to your template